Geometric Boundary Data for the Gravitational Field: Energy estimates for quasilinear wave problems with Sommerfeld, Dirichlet or Neumann boundary conditions

-If we replace the Sommerfeld boundary conditions by homogeneous Dirichlet or Neumann conditions, then the estimates in Sec.~\ref{sec:sommbc} hold with boundary data $q=0$.
+If we replace the Sommerfeld boundary conditions by homogeneous Dirichlet or Neumann conditions, then the boundary term $(u_t,au_x)_B $ in (\ref{eq:18}) vanishes.
+Thus the energy estimates in Sec.~\ref{sec:sommbc} clearly hold for homogeneous Dirichlet or Neumann conditions with boundary data $q=0$.

 Now we consider the half-plane problem for wave equations with inhomogeneous Dirichlet or Neumann boundary conditions.
-We want to show that we can transform these problems into problems with homogeneous boundary conditions by changing the forcing and the initial data.
+As we will show, we can transform these problems into problems with homogeneous boundary conditions by changing the forcing and the initial data.
 As a model problem, we consider the half-plane problem

 with initial conditions